How Does Air Conditioning Actually Work?

 Modern air conditioning units use the concept of evaporation to cool indoor air.
 In the same way as a refrigerator, a liquid compound, or refrigerant, is converted into a gas.
 In other words, it evaporates.
 In this process the compound becomes cool, and is sent through a system of metal coils.
 A fan system guide’s air from the room across the surface of these coils, and due to a difference in temperature, heat from the air is then absorbed into the refrigerant.
 The refrigerant is then lead away and outside, where the heat can dissipate into the outside air.
 The refrigerant is compressed on its way out making it into a hot liquid, which aids in disposing of the heat more effectively.

 The condenser unit

-The part of an air conditioner we often see outside of houses or commercial buildings, is the condenser unit.
+The part of an air conditioner we often see outside of houses or commercial buildings is the condenser unit.
 The job of this component is to dispose of the heat which has been lead out from inside the cooled building.
 This unit will typically contain a compressor and a fan.
-The heated refrigerant is compressed, and thereby becomes even warmer relative to the outside air.
+The heated refrigerant is compressed and thereby becomes even warmer relative to the outside air.
 The fan leads heated air out into the environment, and the refrigerant is then pumped back into the building.
-For smaller wall or window mounted air conditioners, the compressor and fan are built into the one unit.
+For smaller wall or window-mounted air conditioners, the compressor and fan are built into one unit.

 In order to avoid a buildup of debris within the air conditioning units, the air coming into the unit is filtered as it enters the system.
 So in addition to protecting your equipment, the filters ensure that the air that is being cooled will also have fewer particles when sent back into the room or building.
 It is important to change filters regularly.